Can a Salt Free Water Softener Solve Your Hard Water Problems?

 What causes hard water problems?

-Moderately hard, hard or extremely hard water requires that you treat the problem to prevent mineral residue remaining on your clothes, glasses, dishes and plumbing fixtures.
+Moderately hard, hard, or extremely hard water requires that you treat the problem to prevent mineral residue from remaining on your clothes, glasses, dishes, and plumbing fixtures.

 How is hard water measured?